Research and Scholarship

 Muhlenberg education students are busy taking courses and engaging with public school classrooms in the area.
 However, their passion for teaching and learning motivates them to collaborate with department faculty on self-initiated research and learning projects.
 Below is a sample of recently completed and ongoing work, showing the breadth of research interest:

-Second Language Listening Pedagogy: Recent graduate Dylan Ashton '18 is collaborating with Dr. Mark Emerick on a study of secondary (grades 7-12) world language and ESL teachers' beliefs about teaching listening skills.
+Second Language Listening Pedagogy: Recent graduate Dylan Ashton '18 and Pauline LeMaster '21 are collaborating with Dr. Mark Emerick on a study of secondary (grades 7-12) world language and ESL teachers' beliefs about teaching listening skills.
 The study involves a survey of teachers from across the country with a focus on understanding what instructional strategies are commonly used to teach listening and how well they feel that teacher education programs prepared them to teach listening in a second langauge.

 Science Fair Support in Allentown SD: Secondary education student Vincent Vitiello ’17 is working with Professor Sally Richwine to support Science Fair projects in the Allentown School District.
 Vincent is responsible for leading of team of undergraduates who mentor science fair teams as they prepare original projects.
 The groups is working with students across ASD’s three middle schools.